 There are figures ranging from 1 million to 9 million over the whole period from 1095 to 1291.
 John Robertson famously, in his Short History of Christianity – a very old but seminal book first published in the early 20th century – had that really huge figure of 9 million.
 But I've seen other historians estimate much lower numbers.
 When I'm giving these figures, I'm including Christians, Muslims and all those who followed the armies, not just the combatants.
 So, yes, there are estimated figures within the historiography, everything between 1 million and 9 million.

 Because historians regard it as so difficult to try to get any accurate figures, they prefer in general – and certainly in the recent historiography – to try to give estimates for individual battles rather than for a crusade overall.
 And I think that gives us a better sense of what's going on – the carnage, the losses.

 For example, historians these days tend to think that in the princes' element of the First Crusade, when they set out after they've heard Urban II's speech at Clermont, there were probably 70-80,000 people who took part in that expedition.
 Maybe some more joined en route, but it’s those kinds of numbers.

-Certainly one million seems far too few to me
+Certainly the estimate of one million deaths seems far too few to me

 Then, when historians look at the fall of Jerusalem to the Christians in 1099, they estimate that somewhere between 700 and 3,000 people were actually killed by the crusaders in Jerusalem.
 I'd probably go for the higher end of that.
 Sometimes I think those kinds of figures are more helpful.